xuehuaxue/share-rides/README.md

-# share-rides
+still in progress.
-allowed user to register, create or join group trip to share expense.
+ride share applications allow user to register, create or join group trip to share expense.
+Just enter your departure address and destination address, the app will search trips that have similar routes, and then you can join any of there is space avaliable!